simonjoom/react-native-project/README.md

 react-native-picker is defined in src/myPicker.js see https://github.com/jarvisluong/react-native-picker-js

-TODO

-**I have an issue on Label resort, i don't know why the label of input of resort is crushed by labels of Shop**

 The ui have to be changed , the interest is to have a utility working for all types of node running with prisma.
 So it could be work not only with my database.
 By example i could add very fast one shop, in 2 click. change this shop-data and connect or change the nodes of this shop (like user_owners by example)